18 Billing Cycles Intro APR | Best for Bank of America customers

 Bank of America cards typically don’t carry a heavy roster of benefits outside of Visa card features, but the Preferred Rewards and BankAmeriDeals programs can sprinkle a bit more cash back onto your spending.

 The Unlimited Cash is branded as a Visa Signature card and comes with a few staple perks.
-Bank of America states you’ll receive extended warranty coverage, 24/7 pay-per-use Roadside Dispatch, travel and emergency assistance services along with ID Navigator credit monitoring via NortonLifeLock.
+Bank of America states you’ll receive extended warranty coverage, 24/7 pay-per-use Roadside Dispatch, travel and emergency assistance services as well as ID Navigator credit monitoring via NortonLifeLock.
 The total list of Visa Signature benefits includes special privileges and discounts with select merchants, so be sure to contact Bank of America to confirm your card’s benefits.

 These two exclusive benefits come with all Bank of America credit cards.
 BankAmeriDeals is the issuer’s limited-time offer program, similar to Amex Offers or Chase Offers, which lets you activate promotional offers in your account to get an extra 5 to 15 percent cash back at participating merchants (like select restaurants).
 You’ll also be able to earn “coins” that unlock higher reward offers for regularly using the program.

-Museums On Us is a bit more niche, but it’s also available for Bank of America debit cards and perfect for museum lovers.
-Simply presenting your Bank of America card and a valid photo ID during the first weekend of every month has provided cardholders free admission to over 225 “cultural institutions” for more than 20 years.
+Museums On Us is a bit more niche, but it’s also available for Bank of America debit cards and is perfect for museum lovers.
+Simply presenting your Bank of America card and a valid photo ID during the first weekend of every month has provided cardholders free admission to over 225 “cultural institutions” for over 20 years.

 The Unlimited Cash card doesn’t charge an annual fee, so you don’t have to worry about earning enough rewards to make the card worthwhile.

-Just be aware of the 3 percent (or $10, whichever is greater) balance transfer fee.
+Just be aware of the balance transfer fee, which is 3 percent of the amount of each transaction.
 There’s also a 3 percent foreign transaction fee in case you decide to use your card while you travel, which would more than eat through any cash back you’d earn.

 The Bank of America Unlimited Cash Rewards credit card is a strong choice among flat-rate cash back cards with no annual fee, especially due to its potential for boosted rewards through the Preferred Rewards program.
 However, people who are loyal to another bank or do not qualify for the higher tiers of this program may find more value from other cards in this category.